dding3/analytics-zoo/notebook/README.md

 * Open a browser - Suggest Chrome or Firefox or Safari
 * Access notebook client at address http://localhost:8888, open the example ipynb files and execute.
 * Access tensorboard client at address http://localhost:6006 and check the charts

+## 4 Trouble Shooting
+* Make sure the mac is connected to Internet.
+If not, I found spark local instance can’t be launch due to a hostname not found error.